databricks/databricks-sdk-py/docs/workspace/instance_pools.rst

           this cluster.
 For example, the Spark nodes can be provisioned and optimized for memory or compute intensive workloads.
 A list of available node types can be retrieved by using the :method:clusters/listNodeTypes API call.
-        :param aws_attributes: :class:`InstancePoolAwsAttributes` (optional)
-          Attributes related to instance pools running on Amazon Web Services.
-If not specified at pool creation, a set of default values will be used.
-        :param azure_attributes: :class:`InstancePoolAzureAttributes` (optional)
-          Attributes related to instance pools running on Azure.
-If not specified at pool creation, a set of default values will be used.
         :param custom_tags: Dict[str,str] (optional)
           Additional tags for pool resources.
 Databricks will tag all pool resources (e.g., AWS instances and EBS volumes) with these tags in addition to `default_tags`.
 Notes:

           - Currently, Databricks allows at most 45 custom tags
-        :param disk_spec: :class:`DiskSpec` (optional)
-          Defines the specification of the disks that will be attached to all spark containers.
-        :param enable_elastic_disk: bool (optional)
-          Autoscaling Local Storage: when enabled, this instances in this pool will dynamically acquire additional disk space when its Spark workers are running low on disk space.
-In AWS, this feature requires specific AWS permissions to function correctly - refer to the User Guide for more details.
-        :param gcp_attributes: :class:`InstancePoolGcpAttributes` (optional)
-          Attributes related to instance pools running on Google Cloud Platform.
-If not specified at pool creation, a set of default values will be used.
         :param idle_instance_autotermination_minutes: int (optional)
           Automatically terminates the extra instances in the pool cache after they are inactive for this time in minutes if min_idle_instances requirement is already met.
 If not set, the extra pool instances